JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/aws_eks/index.md

 ![step60](./steps/step60.png)

-As you can see I am specifying resources to all resources, but it’s prompting me as a best practice, define permissions for only specific resources.
+As you can see I am specifying resources to "all resources", but it’s prompting me as a best practice, define permissions for only specific resources.

 I completely agree to that point, as this is a tutorial I am not getting